dmbarbour/glas/docs/GlasNamespaces.md

 Nominative data types, implicit parameters, and algebraic effects may also be tied to the namespace, providing an effective basis to control access.

+## Annotations and Associated Definitions

+For each user-defined method, there might be several 'slots' defined in the namespace - e.g. representing declared types, the function code, and perhaps even a macro for invoking that code (to unify methods and macros, similar to fexprs).
+This is left entirely to the language design.

 ## Tentative Extensions

 ### Mapping over Definitions

-It is feasible to introduce bulk operations for modifying definitions.
+Currently, our only operation that touches definitions is link (ln).
+But it might be useful to introduce another operation to support integration between abstract assembly languages.
 An initial proposal:

         ap:(NSOp, DefOp)    # apply

-This operator would apply a function on definitions (DefOp) to every definition introduced by NSOp.
-In context of abstract assembly, this might concretely be implemented as mapping `\Def -> (DefOp ++ [Def])`, essentially treating DefOp as a curried AST node.
+This would apply function DefOp to every definition in NSOp.
+DefOp could be expressed as a name of a function that we'll apply to each definition.
+Or perhaps itself as abstract assembly that will wrap the definition (i.e. `DefOp ++ [Def]`).

-I hesitate to introduce this feature because I lack a clear use case.
-It is potentially useful for sandboxing in context of overriding abstract assembly.
-But it could be subtly inadequate and awkward, or it may prove preferable to integrate sandboxing hooks when designing the abstract assembly.
+I hesitate to introduce this feature because I currently lack a clear use case.
+I'm uncertain whether the proposal will prove inadequate or irrelevant.
+Perhaps we'll instead prefer to design our abstract assembly with built-in hooks for sandboxing and adaptation.

 ### Conditional Definitions

 We could introduce some operators that are the equivalent of ifdef/ifndef.
-This might be useful for expressing default definitions.
-However, I'm not inclined to support this because it complicates reasoning about what's in the namespace, and would also complicate optimizations such as composing renames.
+This would be useful for defining default behavior.
+However, I hesitate because this complicates reasoning about the namespace and partial evaluation of namespaces.
+There are also other decent approaches to 'default' definitions, such as leveraging associated definitions.

+## Lists

+It is feasible to model lists in the namespace.
+For example, we could model lists as namespace components that define 'head' and 'tail'.
+Then access to to the third element would be `.tail.tail.head`.
+This essentially encodes a unary representation of the numeric index into the name.
+We could easily reduce this to one byte per element:

+        h     first element
+        th    second element
+        tth   third element
+        ...

+One motive for this is that we can 'append' two lists by adding a sufficient 'ttt..t' prefix to one of the two lists then merging into the same namespace.
+Further, a runtime can easily introduce compression of a repeating 'ttt..t' prefix to something like `(t)^{42}` under the hood.
+Alternatively, we could explicitly extend the map type to support lists, leveraging that reserved `0b01` key suffix.

+However, to effectively use lists we'll also need namespace operators to append lists, to map mixins to every element of a list, fold over lists, and so on.
+It won't be convenient to access or override elements of the list based on offsets because offsets would often be unstable, so I'd want to focus on collective operations.

+Developing such namespace operators seems feasible, but it isn't clear to me that the potential use cases would justify the added complexity.
+Maybe it would be worthwhile for a configuration language?
+But I think in most cases we could 'chain' definitions instead of composing the namespace directly.